Korchy/blender_create_toolbar_icon/README.md

 Usage
 -
-Copy the script to Blender TextEdotor and execute it.
+Copy the .py script to Blender TextEdotor and execute it.

+More info
+-